Tone Zone User Manual

 Loading Saved Curves

-- 1.Click the SAVED button in the header bar.
+- 1.Click the LIBRARY button in the header bar.

 - 2.A dialog shows all your saved curves.
 Click one to load it as the active target.